nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Finds projects whose names contain the given keywords.

-Format: `find [KEYWORD...]`
+Format: `find KEYWORD [MORE_KEYWORDS]`
-- The search is case-insensitive. e.g run will match Run
+- The search is case-insensitive. e.g `run` will match `Run`
+- The order of the keywords does not matter. e.g. `Project CS2103T` will match `CS2103T Project`
 - Only the name of the projects are searched
+- Must provide at least one keyword
-- Can be multiple words
+- There can be multiple keywords
 - Keywords provided must be complete words and will only match complete words from the name of the project. e.g. `find Task` will not return the **Taskmania** project.

 Example: `find scare` returns the **Scare House** and **Easily scare Night** projects.